Abu-Salah-Musha-Lemon/project-info/README.md

 This will generate:

-A Product model in app/Models/Product.php.
+A Product model in app/Models/Product.php.<br>
-A migration file in database/migrations for creating the products table.
+A migration file in database/migrations for creating the products table.<br>
-A resource controller ProductController in app/Http/Controllers/ProductController.php.
+A resource controller ProductController in app/Http/Controllers/ProductController.php.<br>
-A factory ProductFactory in database/factories/ProductFactory.php.
+A factory ProductFactory in database/factories/ProductFactory.php.<br>
-A seeder ProductSeeder in database/seeders/ProductSeeder.php.
+A seeder ProductSeeder in database/seeders/ProductSeeder.php.<br>